NitinPrakash/wc-thanks-redirect/readme.txt

 Feature to add Thanks you redirects per product COMING VERY SOON in next update.

+You may track progress of this plugin on github <a href="https://github.com/NitinPrakash/wc-thanks-redirect">WC Thanks Redirect</a>

 == Installation ==

 * Upload the directory '/wc-thanks-redirect/' to your WP plugins directory and activate from the Dashboard of the main blog.